A Brief History

 As it came to pass, when Napoleon invaded Russia in 1812, a time when it would have really helped to have had as many allies as possible, his relationship with Sweden’s government had deteriorated to such an extent that Sweden signed a peace treaty with Britain on the same day that Russia did the same (July 18, 1812).

 A year later, Napoleon’s former marshal and future king of Sweden fought with Russia against Napoleon in the massive battle of Leipzig.
 In this decisive defeat for Napoleon, the French emperor’s army suffered some 60,000 casualties, nearly half that number dead and wounded, an astonishing number for a single battle when one considers that in over 8 years of fighting in Iraq (2003-2011), the United States of America lost 4,487 killed.
-Imagine what it would be like to suffer 60,000 casualties in just one of many battles of a long war!
+Question for students (and subscribers): Imagine what it would be like to suffer 60,000 casualties in just one of many battles of a long war!
+Please let us know in the comments section below this article.

 The following are among the best recent books published on this time period (we recommend reading them in the order listed below):